Goan cuisine: Introduction of new foods

 The Portuguese introduced cashew nuts (now cultivated widely and popularly known as Goa cashews), pineapples, guavas, potatoes, and tomatoes from Latin America to Goa, and consequently the rest of India.
 Chillies are the most important aspect of Goan cuisine; they were introduced by the Portuguese and became very popular in wider Indian cuisine.
 One of Goa's beloved dishes is called sorpotel, which is made from pork.
 A classic example of Portuguese influence on the food of Goa is that the cuisine includes vinegar, an otherwise uncommon ingredient in traditional Indian cooking.
 Before the coming of the Portuguese, the Goan diet used to include flatbreads such as rotis and chappatis.
 The Portuguese brought with them the distinctive bread known as pão.
 Since then, bread has become an integral part of the diet for Goans.

 Goan Hindu cuisine

-Goan Hindu cuisine in Goa is mainly pescetarian and lacto-vegetarian and is very similar to Saraswat cuisine, from which it originates.
+Goan Hindu cuisine in Goa is mainly pescetarian and lacto-vegetarian, from which it originates.
 Goan Hindu cuisine is mild, with use of tamarind and kokum for souring, and jaggery for sweetening.
 It uses spices such as asafoetida, fenugreek, curry leaves, mustard, and urad dal.
 Onion and garlic are also used.
 It also includes vegetables, such as lentils, pumpkins, gourds, bamboo shoots, and roots.
 The medium of cooking is coconut oil.